-When you pay this amount, your accommodation, breakfast, all meals during trekking, welcome & farewell dinner, government taxes, trekking permits, monument entrance fees and transportation are included in the price itself.
+When you pay this amount, your accommodation, breakfast, all meals during trekking, welcome & farewell dinner, government taxes, trekking permits, monument entrance fees, and transportation are included in the price itself.

 On the other hand, you should be prepared for certain costs including lunches and dinners in the city; tips and gratuities to guides, drivers & potters; your visa and international airfare fees; and any personal expenses outside the itinerary.
 Besides, you might also want to spend on buying souvenirs and Nepali antiques found in various shops around the country.

-Nepali people are 80% Hindus and rest Buddhist, Islam, Christians and other believers.
-There are also significant number of atheists and sects.
+Nepali people are 80% Hindus and rest Buddhist, Islam, Christians, and other believers.
+There are also a significant number of atheists and sects.
 So, it’s obvious that you will come across Hindus and Buddhist culture most often.
 People wear red tika on their forehead and visit temples and stupas to worship their deities.
 Because of a huge language and tribal diversity, you will find similar and different communities as you travel.
 Sherpa and Tamang culture shows up best trekking in the mountains whereas Aryan culture reflects in the cities and plains of the south.

 Nepal uses Nepali Rupees (NRS) as the official currency.
 You can easily exchange your cash with NPR at various money exchange shops at the airport and most of the places where you go.
 Understand that this service is not available in the hills and remote regions.
 Credit / Debit Card also works on most of the ATMs available in the city.

-Learning Nepali language is as easy as it is useful.
+Learning the Nepali language is as easy as it is useful.
 Of course, you will need an advanced course to speak all the complicated words and vocabulary.
 However, basic greetings and communication can be learned on the go!